disuye/FFAB/README.md

+## Support Email

+If you get stuck using FFAB, find something broken, or have ideas... just e-mail me: ffab (at) disuye (dot) com

 ## Development Update

 Development paused on FFAB until the community starts hitting me with bugs or feature requests.
 The current version of FFAB works great for my personal requirements, but I'm happy to put in more work if folks want / need more.